|Title||Lady of Runestone|

 By 106 AC, Daemon had once against left Lady Rhea at Runestone, this time to wage a war over control of the Stepstones with Lord Corlys Velaryon, declaring that he had suffered all he could of the Vale and his lady wife.
 Daemon later reportedly requested for his marriage to be set aside to wed his niece, Princess Rhaenyra Targaryen, but the king exiled him from the Seven Kingdoms.

 In 115 AC, while she was hawking in the Vale, Lady Rhea fell from her horse and cracked her skull upon a stone.
 She lingered for nine days before finally feeling well enough to leave her bed, only to collapse and die within an hour of rising.

-Upon learning of her death, Prince Daemon flew to the Eyrie "To put my wife to rest," he declared.
-However, Daemon arrived at the Eyrie to make a claim on the lands, castles, and incomes of House Royce.
-In that he failed, as Runestone passed to a nephew of Lady Rhea and the prince's claim was dismissed by Lady Jeyne Arryn, who warned him that he was unwelcome in the Vale.
+Upon learning of Rhea's death, Prince Daemon flew from Bloodstone to put his wife to rest.
+After arriving in the Vale, however, he claimed the lands, castles, and incomes of House Royce.
+Runestone passed to a nephew of Lady Rhea, however, and Daemon's claim was dismissed by Lady Jeyne Arryn, who warned him that he was unwelcome in the Vale.